-Asana and Mudra is an encyclopedia of yoga in two parts: a book of photographs of asanas and mudras and a comprehensive text written originally in Gujarati and translated into English by Gauri Modi, a disciple of Swami Kripalvananda.
+Asana and Mudra is an encyclopedia of yoga written originally in Gujarati by Swami Kripalvananda and translated into English by his disciple, Gauri Modi.
 The Gujarati versions were published in 1974 by the Sri Kayavarohan Tirth Seva Samaj.
-In 1985 an English edition was prepared from Gauri Modi's translation by Narada Muni of Menlo Park, CA. The text is available today in part on this website.
+In 1985 a partial English edition was prepared from Gauri Modi's translation by Narada Muni of Menlo Park, CA and was available on this website.

-A newly edited and complete edition will be available soon at Amazon.com.
+A newly edited and complete edition is now available at Amazon.com and Barnes and Noble.

 Swami Kripalvananda writes in his Preface: "Asana and Mudra is a cultural text.
 It is an immortal gift from yoga; therefore, I took a scientific approach in composing it.
 Only through science can life's most difficult problems be unraveled.
 To quench the insatiable curiosity of the people of India and the rest of the world, this study of asanas and mudras is presented scientifically.
 The body, mind, soul, Almighty God, and the universe are all connected.
 This requires bringing together and embracing physiology, which gives knowledge of the gross body; psychology, which resolves the difficulties of subtle relations and thoughts; yoga, which builds an individual's character; hygiene, which protects the body from disease; and ayurvedic science which lead one to health.
 These sciences must work together, so I wrote Asana and Mudra as a scientific exposition of these subjects."